Frequently Asked Questions.

 10 — I’m neurodivergent / LGBTQIA+.
 Is this space for me?

 Yes—absolutely.
 Healing Threads was created with you in mind.
 This is a space where your sensory needs, identity, communication style, and pacing are honored.
-You don’t need to mask, explain, or change who you are.
-You are welcome here, exactly as you are.
+You don’t need to mask, explain, or change who you are to be understood.